FileMaker WebDirect 18 Guide

 About this guide

-This guide provides information about designing solutions for FileMaker WebDirect and hosting the solutions by FileMaker Server or FileMaker Cloud for AWS.
+This guide provides information about designing solutions for FileMaker WebDirect and hosting the solutions by FileMaker Server, FileMaker Cloud for AWS, or FileMaker Cloud.

 Terms used in this guide: